ankitrssc786/OrderApiCodeChallenge/README.md

 # OrderApiCodeChallenge
-Prerequisites
+Prerequisites:

 Java 8+,
 Cassandra,
 Spring Suite,
 Docker,
 Docker-Compose,

-Start Environment (Steps to run locally)
+Start Environment (Steps to run locally) :

 Create a pull Request or download project from GitHub Repository (Shared Url in the email).
-Import code in the eclipse
+Import code in the eclipse.
-Install spring suite to run spring boot application Run project as a Spring boot or Run as Java Application
+Install spring suite to run spring boot application.
+Run project as a Spring boot or Run as Java Application.

-ORDER API
+ORDER API:

 Spring Boot Web Java application that exposes a REST API to manage orders.
 It uses Cassandra as storage.

 Get details about the order created: